Aristotle-Metadata-Enterprises/django-garnett/README.md

 ## Why write a new Django field translator?

 A few reasons:
-* Most existing django field translation libraries are static, and add separate database columns per translation.
+* Most existing django field translation libraries are static, and add separate database columns or extra tables per translation.
+* Other libraries may not be compatible with common django libraries, like django-rest-framework.
-* We needed a library that could be added in without requiring a rewrite of a very large code base.
+* We had a huge codebase that we wanted to upgrade to be multilingual - so we needed a library that could be added in without requiring a rewriting every access to fields on models, and only required minor tweaks.

 Note: Field language is different to the django display language.
 Django can be set up to translate your pages based on the users browser and serve them with a user interface in their preferred language.